Sinclair Skinner: I Love Black People APP

 I Love Black People Safe Places App is a platform built by BillMari, which aims to protect Black people from racism and afrophobia around the world.
 They do this by Crowdsourcing Black friendly businesses from their members.

-They have adapted an empowering historical classic, The Negros Motorist Green Guide Book, and revamped it, creating the digital platform built by Black people for Black people.
+The guidebook The Negros Motorist Green Book was adapted and revamped for the app, creating the digital platform built by Black people for Black people.

 First printed in 1937, the Green Book was an indispensable guide to Black friendly restaurants, hotels, gas stations, and more.
-The book was published during the Jim Crow laws, which enforced segregation, allowing white business owners to deny Black patrons service or even the use of the restroom.
-Black people seeking reasonable assistance only to be met by a White hostile business owner could suffer life-threatening violence.
-This extreme racism made it a terrifying time to be Black in America.
+The book was published during the Jim Crow laws, which enforced segregation, allowing white business owners to deny Black patrons service or even the use of the rest-room.
+Black people seeking assistance only to be met by a White hostile business owner could suffer life-threatening violence.
+Such extreme racism made difficult times for the black community in America.
 The green book served as a guide to safety, directing users to Black friendly establishments.
 The book was printed every year from 1937 to 1966.

-I Love Black People is crowd-sourcing Black owned and Black friendly businesses to populate their digital Green Book/Survival Guide called I Love Black People Safe Places App where they host all of this information and resources.
+The app is currently crowd-sourcing Black-owned and Black-friendly businesses to the digital app, making all information and resources available.